Letter of Transmittal

-I respectfully submit the Annual Report of the Water Security Agency for the fiscal year endingMarch 31, 2017.Sincerely,
+Office of the Lieutenant Governor of Saskatchewan I respectfully submit the Annual Report of the Water Security Agency (WSA) for the fiscal year ending March 31, 2021.

-Minister Responsible for the Water Security Agency
+Minister Responsible for Water Security Agency